McHughes288/sensortag-fpv/README.md

 Tried fixing by installing the VirtualBox Extension Pack and adding the USB device in the filter section.
 The problem still persisted.
 Relevant forum thread [here](https://stackoverflow.com/questions/26474687/failed-to-attach-the-usb-device-segger-j-link-0100-to-the-virtual-machine-wind) and [here](http://e2e.ti.com/support/wireless-connectivity/bluetooth/f/538/p/409253/1543581).

 ## Flashing SensorTag firmware
+**Note**: Only required if SensorTag does not have the original firmware on it

 ### Option 1 - Via CCS